Skip to content

 This file contains information that drives the sync process.
 The file includes management group IDs, default enforcement mode, and parameter values.
 It must be generated at least once before executing the sync process.

-# Create a Pac Environment default file for ALZ policies using the latest version of the ALZ Library
+# Create a Pac Environment default file for ALZ policies using the latest release of the ALZ Library release

 New-ALZPolicyDefaultStructure -DefinitionsRootFolder .\Definitions -Type ALZ -PacEnvironmentSelector "epac-dev"

-# Create a default file for ALZ policies specifiying a tagged version of the ALZ Library
+# Create a default file for ALZ policies specifiying a tagged release of the ALZ Library

 New-ALZPolicyDefaultStructure -DefinitionsRootFolder .\Definitions -Type ALZ -Tag "platform/alz/2025.02.0"